 What’s more – you’re likely to find yourself with parts that are either dangerous to remove – or need to be handled in line with strict Environment Agency laws.
 Many of the fluids from the car (such as oil, gearbox and steering fluid, and fuel) are hazardous and will need to be disposed of at a specialist facility.
 Also, you shouldn’t forget that there are explosive charges in your car that are designed to deploy the various airbags in the case of an accident.
 Mishandling charges like these can be dangerous – and, again, they need to be handled, stored, and disposed of in line with the law.

-If you do have the time, expertise, tools, and knowledge needed to strip the car back to its component parts, you’ll need somewhere to store them until they sell – and there’s no guarantee they will.
+If you do have the time, expertise, tools, and knowledge needed to strip the car back to its component parts, you’ll need somewhere to store your scrap car parts until they sell – and there’s no guarantee they will.

-DO: Look for scrap dealers close to you
+DO: Look for car scrap traders and dealers close to you

 As we’ve already mentioned, the further any scrap dealer needs to come to collect your vehicle, the less they’ll be able to pay.
 One way or another, they need to cover their transport and staff costs, so it can often make a big difference if you can choose a dealer that’s as close as possible.